Skip to content

 Method: GET Query parameters: app-scheme (see below)

 This is where your client starts the login process.
 Returns a 302 response with the URL of the OpenID Connect provider/server login form in the Location header field.
-If your client is not a browser, you must ensure that when calling the URL, you also pass all of the URL's query parameters.
+If your client is not a browser, you must ensure that when calling the URL, you also pass all the URL's query parameters.

 After the user submits his/her credentials to the login form, the IdP responds with a 302 redirect response to the clients OAuth2 callback; for more information, see our Authorization page.